Long-term residence

 • Should not constitute a risk for national security;

-• Must have adequate medical insurance for him and his family members; and
+• Must have adequate medical insurance for them and their family members; and

 • Must have passed the integration test.

-However, most beneficiaries do not apply for EU long-term resident status, but for permanent asylum status on the basis of Article 33 of the Aliens Act.
+However, most beneficiaries do not apply for EU long-term resident status, but for permanent asylum status on the basis of Article 33 of the Aliens Act (verblijfsvergunning onbepaalde tijd asiel).
+This status gives basically the same rights and entitlements as the EU long-term resident status with regard to a stay in the Netherlands.
+The permanent asylum status is obtainable without proving that sufficient means are available.

-After five years of holding a temporary asylum permit (both refugees and subsidiary protection beneficiaries) in the Netherlands, a status holder may be eligible for a permanent asylum residence permit.
+After five years of holding a temporary asylum permit in the Netherlands, both refugees and subsidiary protection beneficiaries may be eligible for a permanent asylum residence permit.
 The conditions that apply to the permanent residence permit application are the following:

 1. The status holder has lawful residence in the Netherlands on the basis of a temporary asylum residence permit.